+A sample scenario is crowdsensing, in which AoI can play an important role when choosing the source of updates.
+In crowdsensing, a monitor and some users are connected via the cloud \cite{yang2016incentive}.
+The monitor sends the sensing task description to the users, and receives sensing plans, based on which to perform user selection.
+The AoI received from each information source depends on multiple factors such as sampling frequency, continuity of energy arrivals to the source nodes (assuming that the source nodes are powered by the ambient energy sources \cite{altinel2019modeling}), channel state, delay, and, in general, the robustness of a node.

+Our first contribution is to analyze different heterogeneous information sources, and study how the combinations of cost and age distribution affect the resulting average AoI.
+We investigate the behavior of the optimal solution, which depends on the configuration of the information sources, through numerical analysis.
+In contrast to previous results in the literature \cite{abd2019online, leng2019minimizing, zhou2019joint, wang2020minimizing}, we show through examples that the optimal policy exhibits a threshold behavior only versus the AoI but in general not when the energy increases, since sometimes it may be convenient to refrain from updating and instead cumulating energy for a later update from a more expensive source.

-Thus, the first contribution of this paper is to analyze different sets of heterogeneous information sources, and study how the different combinations of cost and age distribution with the same average value affect the resulting average AoI.
-We compare the performance of optimal and aggressive policies, and find the threshold of the energy harvesting rate in which it is reasonable to apply the optimization approach.
-We evaluate the effect of increase of the average system cost on the performance as well.
-Finally, we assess if an increase in the size in the information source set affects the overall performance regarding the average AoI.
+As another contribution, we compare the performance of the optimal and aggressive policies, and find the threshold of the EH rate in which it is reasonable to apply the aggressive policy.
+We evaluate the effect of an increase in the average system cost on the performance.
+Finally, we assess if an increase in the number of information sources affects the overall performance.